-How can I identify victims of peer on peer abuse?
+How can I identify victims of child on child abuse?

-Identifying peer on peer abuse can be achieved by being alert to children's well-being and to general signs of abuse.
-Signs that a child may be suffering from peer on peer abuse overlap with those relating to other types of abuse - see indicators of abuse, earlier in this document.
+Identifying child on child abuse can be achieved by being alert to children's well-being and to general signs of abuse.
+Signs that a child may be suffering from child on child abuse overlap with those relating to other types of abuse - see indicators of abuse, earlier in this document.